opentap/opentap/doc/Developer Guide/Resources/Readme.md

 ![](./Scpi.png)

+In some cases, VISA device discovery can cause issues.
+This mostly occurs with VISA vendors who does not support it.
+In that case, the behavior can be disabled by setting the environment variable OPENTAP_NO_VISA_DISCOVERY to "true".

 ### Raw IO
 In rare cases, it may be necessary to resort to raw I/O reads and writes.
 This should generally be avoided because an incomplete read might interfere with the results of future queries.
 However, in situations such as streaming indeterminate-length data from the instrument, the use of raw I/O may become necessary.
 A low-level API for this is available.
 The raw IO is located inside an explicit interface implementation, to access it do the following: